rothcharlie1/mates-rov-website/README.md

 3. Make sure to write what you changed in the commit description.
 4. Before you start something, make sure someone else isn't already working on it.
 5. Check out imagepreview.png for a semi-up-to-date preview of the website.

+### Current to-do List
+- Overview of what we do
+- Contact info
+- Competition dates
+- Pictures/gallery
+- Engineering notebook
+- Login system (maybe, comment out of code for now)